Becoming a CFA® Charterholder

 2. Benefits: Access to the latest research, continued professional learning content, member directory, and exclusive volunteer opportunities.

-3. Annual fees: $275 for the CFA Institute.
+3. Annual fees: $275 for the CFAI.

-The CFA Institute membership costs $275 for the complete membership year, which begins on July 1 of each year.
+The CFAI membership costs $275 for the complete membership year, which begins on July 1 of each year.
 The yearly price for first-time members can vary based on the month they join.
 For example, if you joined in September, you would only be paying for 10 months in year 1.

 On average, it takes more than four years to become a CFA charterholder.
 However, if you have previously satisfied the academic and/or job criteria for CFA Program enrollment, you may become a CFA charterholder in less than two years, provided you pass each test on your first attempt.